nii-yamagishilab/mos-finetune-ssl/VoiceMOS_baseline_README.md

 Once the training has finished, checkpoints can be found in the `checkpoints` directory.
 The best one is the one with the highest number.
 To run inference using this checkpoint, run:

 `python predict.py --fairseq_base_model fairseq/wav2vec_small.pt --finetuned_checkpoint checkpoints/ckpt_XX --datadir data/phase1-main/DATA`

+### Finetuning a model on OOD data

+First, make sure you already have a model that has been finetuned on the main dataset.
+The baseline conditions are to finetune a second time on the OOD data.
+Also make sure that you have the OOD dataset `phase1-ood`.

+You can run secondary finetuning like this:

+`python mos_fairseq.py --datadir data/phase1-ood/DATA --fairseq_base_model fairseq/wav2vec_small.pt --outdir checkpoint_finetune_OOD --finetune_from_checkpoint pretrained/ckpt_w2vsmall`

+Then, you can run inference same as before except pointing to your own finetuned model:

+`python predict.py --fairseq_base_model fairseq/wav2vec_small.pt --finetuned_checkpoint checkpoint_finetune_OOD/ckpt_XX --datadir data/phase1-main/DATA`